 Becky’s Spring was set underneath a tree and had lots of foot prints in the mud surrounding it – saw many deer and antelope prints and an occasional horse hoof print.
 Maureen was expected to arrive and we knew she’d be arriving soon so we left the springs and headed back to Cherry Creek.

 This is the first installment of my experience at a BLM roundup.
 There will be several more chapters to follow describing my experiences complete with photographs, at the Triple B Roundups in Newark Valley and Butte Valley.

 This was my very first experience at a BLM wild horse ‘gather’.
 I will also admit that I have never owned or had the responsibility for caring for a horse but learned to ride thanks to my friends years ago who took me trail riding from time to time.
 I’ve always loved horses, admired their grace and beauty but it’s been less than a year since I decided I had to stop the BLM from taking the wild out of the wild!

 Each day of the Triple B round ups I attended started at dawn!
-Only four bands caught at most before the round ups were called off due to wind before noon?
-The pilot would drive the bands down from the mountains, (where the cattle don’t graze) from miles away, at best we could see them 20 minutes before he even got to the trap site with them!
+Only 4 bands caught at most per day before the round ups were called off due to wind before noon?
+The pilot would drive the bands down from the mountains (where cattle don’t graze) from miles away, at best we could see them 20 minutes before they arrived at the trap site with them!

 My facebook friends have played a great part in my education about wild horses and burros and are responsible for providing the travel expenses needed to attend this roundup.
 Thank you so much for this experience!